Brazil’s gay couples exchange vows in collective ceremony

 - 12-year-old in China kills his mother, then returns to school, igniting an outcry

+Casa1 launched a campaign a few weeks ago to hold the ceremony “in the face of the political situation” and raised $12,000 to cover expenses.

+“It’s our way of raising the flag for our rights in this new setting,” said Lais Risatto, an NGO member.

-Luana Hansen, 37, got married to Glaucia Figueiredo, 29.
+Luana Hansen, 37, got married to Glaucia Figueiredo, 29, in response to the perceived threat.

-She said: “We’re combining our desire to love with our desire for revolution.”
+“We’re combining our desire to love with our desire for revolution,” she said.
+“We don’t know what Bolsonaro may do.”

+Future Human Rights Minister Damares Alves, a 54-year-old evangelical minister, told the O Globo newspaper in an interview on Dec.
+6 that homosexual marriage is an “achieved right that is no longer up for debate.”